mewais/Atomic128/README.md

 bool operator!=(My128BitData expected);         // For comparing
 ```

+Unfortunately, the library requires that you compile with the flag `-Wno-strict-aliasing` on GCC/Clang

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.